-If you are injured in a car accident involving an at-fault driver who rear-ends your car, the careless or inattentive driver’s insurance company will handle the claim if the other motorist is insured.
+If you are injured in a car accident involving an at-fault driver the driver’s insurance company will handle your claim.
 Although the insurance company does not represent your interests, the company has an obligation to negotiate a settlement of the claim in good faith.
 While a person injured because of the negligent conduct of another will almost always recover more with the benefit of legal representation, many people try to handle small property damage claims on their own.
-If you are considering this option, you must be able to distinguish legitimate adjustment and negotiation practices by an insurance company from bad faith tactics.
+If you are considering representing yourself, you must be able to distinguish legitimate adjustment and negotiation practices by an insurance company from bad faith tactics.
 Since the representative that injury victims will be dealing with most directly and extensively is an adjuster from the negligent party’s insurance company, an understanding of the adjuster’s role is essential.

 Claims adjusters are employees of the insurer who have the following job duties: